jonathanprogram2/jonathanprogram2/README.md

 - Productivity Tools: **Microsoft Office (Word, Excel, PowerPoint, Outlook)**, **Canva**, **Adobe Express**

 ### Interests:
-- **AI Simulation**: Developing intelligent systems that mimic real-world behavior and decision-making processes.
+- **AI in Finance**: Developing intelligent systems that can optimize financial operations, risk management, and investment strategies.
-- **AR/VR**: Creating immersive, interactive environments and experiences using augmented and virtual reality technologies.
+- **Web3 Blockchain**: Exploring decentralized technologies and their potential to transform various industries, particularly finance.
-- **Computer Vision**: Exploring how machines can interpret and understand visual information from the world.
+- **Financial Modeling**: Creating predictive models to support financial planning and decision-making processes.
-- **Blockchain and Crypto**: A keen believer in the future of **blockchain technology** and its transformative potential.
+- **Cryptocurrency**: Studying the impact and trends of digital currencies and how they can be integrated into mainstream financial systems.
 - **Fitness**: Incorporating physical activity into daily routines to maintain a healthy lifestyle.

 ---